 These straightforward but powerful conditional statements determine how an organization operates by evaluating whether or not a given input meets certain criteria.

 Rules determine what an organization can and can’t do.
-So, when a business rules management software applies rules to a data set, it provides a true or false result depending on whether the input data matches that rule.
+So, when a business rules management system applies rules to a data set, it provides a true or false result depending on whether the input data matches that rule.

 For example, an insurance company might have the following rule: if a new customer is under 30 years old, and has never been in a car accident, then offer a 10% discount.
 This is a simple example of rule creation.